jundalisay/superblist/content/en/social/economics/solutions/swap-donations.md

 We cannot expect our office clothes nor our home water lines to be donated.
 Instead we can get them from swap donations.

-Unlike a donation where the transaction is one way, a swap donations is a two-way transaction or exchange.
+Unlike a donation where the transaction is one way, a swap donations are a two-way transaction or exchange.
 In an ordinary donation, the donor (benefactor) gives to the beneficiary and gets nothing back.
 But in a swap donation, the donor gets some kind of product or service from the beneficiary.

 A common example is our parents giving us food and housing in exchange for being good children.
 A child who disrespects his parents or does crime or drugs is kicked out of the house, ending the swap donations.